-- Substantial number of deteriorating structures - o 100.00% of the structures identified within the corporate limits, of the Study Area, were deemed to be in a state of deterioration or dilapidation - Deterioration of site or other improvements - A large amount of sidewalk either in a deteriorated state or missing from properties in the area. - o The existence of gravel streets within the study area. - o The condition of the streets within the corporate limits. - Dangerous conditions to life or property due to fire or other causes - o The number of deteriorating structures - Average age of structures is over 40 years of age - Within the Study Area 100.00% of the structures meet the criteria of 40 years of age or older. - Improper Subdivision or obsolete platting - Unsanitary / Unsafe conditions - o The area has major drainage issues and does not drain well and has the potential for standing water to be present for long periods of time.
+- Substantial number of deteriorating structures - 100.00% of the structures identified within the corporate limits, of the Study Area, were deemed to be in a state of deterioration or dilapidation

+- Deterioration of site or other improvements - A large amount of sidewalk either in a deteriorated state or missing from properties in the area. - The existence of gravel streets within the study area. - The condition of the streets within the corporate limits. - Dangerous conditions to life or property due to fire or other causes - The number of deteriorating structures - Average age of structures is over 40 years of age Within the Study Area 100.00% of the structures meet the criteria of 40 years of age or older. - Improper Subdivision or obsolete platting - Unsanitary / Unsafe conditions - The area has major drainage issues and does not drain well and has the potential for standing water to be present for long periods of time. - The area has had either stable or decreasing population based upon the last two decennial censuses.